 The entity: person content model helped us understand that we can build content models on granular objects like an entity.

-The content modeling feature by Contentful is one of the best content modeling solutions available in the market.
-Not only does Contentful offer an interface for building interactive content models but it also offers flexibility in supporting different data types for your content types.
+Contentful's content modeling is one of the best solutions on the market.
+Not only does Contentful offer an interface for building interactive content models, but it also offers flexibility in supporting different data types for your content types.